MicrosoftDocs/defender-docs/defender-xdr/microsoft-365-security-center-defender-cloud-apps.md

 ---
 title: Microsoft Defender for Cloud Apps in the Microsoft Defender portal
-description: Learn about using Microsoft Defender for Cloud Apps in the Microsoft Defender portal.ms.service: defender-xdr ms.localizationpriority: medium f1.keywords:
+description: Learn about using Microsoft Defender for Cloud Apps in the Microsoft Defender portal. ms.service: defender-xdr ms.localizationpriority: medium f1.keywords:
 - NOCSH